igor1309/BookKeeper/README.md

 The BookKeeper is a Swift Package with a set of tools that are used to describe top-level business operations of the factory that is producing goods and selling them.

 Using predefined set of business operations.
-Business operations are top level operations That’s all right cool dude to the books via set off transactions two relevant accounts stop
+Business operations are top level operations that are reflected in the books via set of transactions.
 The collection of business operations are closed, hard coded.